-Based on estimations from the 2017 Census, Brevard County currently has a population of about 589,162 people.
-As of 2016, the median household income for Brevard County residents is $49,914.
+Based on a recent census, Brevard County has a population of approximately 615,420 people.
+The median household income for Brevard County residents is $57,305 as of 2019.
 Since 1894, Titusville has served as the seat of this county.

-As mentioned before, Brevard County is known by many as the Space Coast, thanks to the fact it houses the Kennedy Space Center.
-In fact, the county’s area code, 321, is directly based on the 3-2-1 countdown sequence used during shuttle liftoffs.
-The Space Center plays a major role in the county’s economy, so this area code was chosen to commemorate this.
+Brevard County is known as the Space Coast due to the fact that it is home to the Kennedy Space Center.
+In fact, the county’s area code is 321 – much like the 3-2-1 countdown sequence used during shuttle liftoffs.
+The Space Center plays a major role in the county’s economy and the area code was chosen to commemorate this.

 Space Coast Area Transit serves as the primary operator of public transportation in Brevard County.
-Bus and van pool park and ride services are offered here, and with it you can easily get around the county in no time at all.
+Bus and van-pool park-and-ride services are offered here, and with them you can easily get around the county in no time at all.
 You can also visit the Melbourne International Airport if you need to fly out of the state.

-Residents looking to explore Brevard County will be pleased to know that there many thing to do around the county.
-Many of Brevard County’s public facilities are operated by Brevard County Parks and Recreation, and these facilities include parks, golf courses, campgrounds, and many more.
+Residents looking to explore Brevard County will be pleased to know that there a wide variety of recreational activities throughout the area.
+Many of Brevard County’s public facilities are operated by Brevard County Parks and Recreation, and these facilities include parks, golf courses, campgrounds, and more.
 Some notable areas include Canova Beach Dog Park, Wickham Park, and the Duran Golf Club.